-As Senior Manager of Program Quality, Tymisha oversees the quality of Raising A Reader’s National Affiliate Network.
+As Senior Manager of Program and Affiliate Stewardship, Tymisha oversees the quality of Raising A Reader’s National Affiliate Network.
 In this role, she supports over 200 Affiliates ensuring program fidelity and sustainability.

 In her past experience Tymisha served as the Counselor of the T.E.A.C.H.
 Scholarship program at National Black Child Development Institute.
 In that role, Tymisha moved to Washington, DC from Pennsylvania to launch and implement the program.

 Prior to moving to Washington, DC, Tymisha worked as an ECE teacher in the Harrisburg, Pennsylvania public school system.
 Tymisha has a dual degree in Early Childhood Education and Elementary Education from Lincoln University.

 As a child, Tymisha enjoyed reading The Snowy Day by Ezra Jack Keats.
 This was a must read on a snow day with a cup of cocoa in hand.